Christoph16478/iq/iq_java.md

 **What are the two types of comments supported by JSP?**

-Answer: Two types of comments supported by JSP are:
+Two types of comments supported by JSP are:

-HTML comment:
-HTML comment
+- HTML comment

-JSP comment.:
-JSP comment
+- JSP comment

 ----

 **What is called the JSP directive?**

-Answer: JSP directive is the mechanism to provide metadata information to web containers about the JSP file.
+JSP directive is the mechanism to provide metadata information to web containers about the JSP file.
 In the translation and compilation phases of the JSP life cycle, this Metadata is used by the web container.

 ----

 **What are the different types of JSP directive?**

-Answer: There are 3 different types of JSP directives available.
+There are 3 different types of JSP directives available.
 These are:

-Page directive
+- Page directive
-Include directive
+- Include directive
-Taglib directive
+- Taglib directive

 # https://www.softwaretestinghelp.com/j2ee-interview-questions-answers